Safety Training & OSHA Compliance

-The Inter-American Inspection & Certification Bureau (IAICB), is an independent organization dedicated to provide Bilingual (English-Spanish) Training, Certification and Consultancy for accident prevention and safety compliance.
+Inter-American Inspection & Certification Bureau (IAICB), is an independent organization dedicated to provide Bilingual (English-Spanish) Safety Training, Equipment Inspection and Consultancy for Accident Prevention and OSHA Compliance.

-Our professional team has a vast experience of more than 20 years working in large projects around the world, serving many of the most important companies for Oil & Gas, Construction, Mining and General Industry, providing inspection and external certification (third party) in the lifting area, risk management and safety compliance.
+Our professional team has a vast experience of more than 20 years working in large projects around the world, serving many of the most important companies for Oil & Gas, Construction, Mining and General Industry, providing Risk Management Consultancy and External Certification (third party) in the lifting area: Equipment Inspection and Operators Qualification.

 Agencia Interamericana de Inspección y Certificación